Understanding Video Aspect Ratios and How It Can Affect Your Video Quality

 16:9

-The 16:9 aspect ratio is considered the international standard format for television, theater and major online streaming channels.
-This is the reason why most video creators use the 16:9 aspect ratio when creating videos and hosting a live stream.
+The 16:9 aspect ratio is the international format for television, theater, and major online streaming channels.
+This is why most video creators use the 16:9 aspect ratio when creating videos and hosting a live stream.
 Many video sites also adopted the 16:9 aspect ratio as their standard live streaming format.

 The 16:9 aspect ratio is the most common size for video players and also the usual default setting in most video capture devices, whether professional- or consumer-grade.
-The best resolution you can get with the 16:9 aspect ratio is 4k or 4096 by 2160 pixels.
+The best resolution with the 16:9 aspect ratio is 4k or 4096 by 2160 pixels.

 The 16:10 aspect ratio used to be the international standard.
 However, since 16:9 screens provide a higher resolution, it became the most popular aspect ratio, replacing 16:10.
 Video producers are able to save time and money in research due to the standardization of both televisions and computer monitors.
 It has also become more cost-effective to create screens that are compatible with the 16:9 aspect ratios.